scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 Except that the Agile Manifesto gives us nothing to help figure out what value is.
 Subsequent frameworks like [Scrum](https://www.scrumguides.org/scrum-guide.html) also neglect to help us figure out what value is.
 Most guides seem to assume that 'value' is figured out somewhere else by 'the business' then presented to delivery teams in a fully-formed stated to be consumed and acted upon.
 In reality, it's often the case that 'the business' is waiting for delivery teams to present their defintion of value.
 And so we can end up in a space where we're all delivering 'stuff' early and often without an honest sense of whether it's truly valuable.

 Working with agility makes the promise of focussing on value but then witholds the means by which to define value.
 This is a trickey state of affairs for a product manager because our focus is on managing value: we are responsible for the outcomes of our products and services.
 It's the role of the product manager to define the value of their products and services - so that's what I'm going to try and do :)

+> "Leaders create the language of the organisation; they set up incentives and define value in a way that elicits the descired outcomes.
+They define what it *valued* in order to deliver on the organisation's mission." ***The Art of Business Value**,  Mark Schwartz*

 The main principle I need to remember is that **value is context specific**.
 Trying to define 'value' in the abstract is a fool's errand.
 I work on public services within the Civil Service as a 'digital' specialist, so this is my context.